Annual Report • Updated January 2026

 From Theme to Display-Aware System

-Dark Mode in 2026 is no longer a simple inversion.
-It has evolved into a display-aware color system optimized for OLED behavior, reduced eye strain, and depth perception.
+Dark Mode in 2026 is no longer a simple color inversion.
+It is now a display-aware color system that works better with OLED screens, reduces eye strain, and improves depth perception.

 Technical Color Standards